istio/istio.io/content/en/blog/2019/alb-ingress-gateway-iks/index.md

     deployment.apps/httpbin created
     {{< /text >}}

-1. Require mutual TLS for the traffic to the services in `httptools`:
+1. Enforce mutual TLS for the traffic to the services in `httptools`:

     {{< text bash >}}